cncf/tag-security/security-whitepaper/cnsmap/README.md

   whitepaper
 - Provide a practical viewpoint and information on topics in the CN Security whitepaper
-- Identify gaps in CN Security in the ecosystem and make recommendations to TOC
+- Identify gaps in CN Security ecosystem and provide recommendations to TOC
 - Help educate practitioners of what technologies can be used in practice and how they tie into each other
 - Provide practical tips or examples for how to use tools within this category,